animavita/animavita/README.md

   <br>
 </h1>

-<h4 align="center">A minimal, clean and beautiful mobile app to help people find your lovely friends, rescue lifes and improve the world.</h4>
+<h4 align="center">A minimal, clean and beautiful mobile app to help people find your lovely friends, rescue lifes and bring hapiness for pets.</h4>

 <p align="center"><i >"How to save a life?" - The Fray</i> </p>